shon-Rocky/Readme-writer-automation/README.md

 Contributing
 ------------

 Contributions are welcome!
 Please submit a pull request with your proposed changes.
 The code is basicaly for to chat with your git hub projects.
-I just created a simple readme creator with it.
+I just created a simple readme automation with it.
 You can modify the code to do something more sophisticated

 ## License